 The area surrounding West Yellowstone is stunning but the town itself is very workmanlike.
 With a population of just over 1,200 people it’s mostly a staging area for those visiting the park and a home to the people who work in it.
 Motels, restaurants and outfitters dominate the local economy.
 I met my niece, who’s there for the summer working as a docent at the Grizzly and Wolf Discovery Center, and we wandered downtown to grab some lunch at The Slippery Otter Pub.
 I didn’t expect a gourmet meal and wasn’t served one.
-What I got was a really nice burger and a chance to spend some time with my niece and understand what brought her from Scarsdale, New York to a job working with bears and wolves in big sky country.
+What I got was a really nice burger and a chance to what brought a nice young woman from Scarsdale, New York to a job working with bears and wolves in big sky country.

 After lunch I said goodbye and refueled the bike.
 Averaging over 40 miles per gallon, I used about 3 of the tank’s 4.7 gallon capacity.
 Not bad considering I was testing the bike’s acceleration and speed on open stretches of the road where fuel economy wasn’t top of mind.